How to Buy Bitcoin for Your Child

 The IRS considers Bitcoin property, not currency.6 When you eventually transfer it to your kid or sell it, there are tax implications.

-- Gifting: You can gift up to $18,000 per year (2024 limit) per recipient without filing a gift tax return.7 Most parents won't hit this with Bitcoin savings.
+• Gifting: For 2026, you can gift up to $19,000 per recipient before a federal gift tax return is generally required.7 Most parents won't hit this with Bitcoin savings.

 What does a real Bitcoin savings plan look like?